Contemporary and Improvisational Music Specialisation: Master studies

 Mob.: +370 651 29059

-The application deadline is 30 June 2020.
-More information about the application requirements and application form is available at https://lmta.lt/en/english-lmta-welcomes-foreign-students/english-studies/.
+Online application forms must be completed no later than 24 hours before the beginning of the entrance examination, which is indicated in the schedule of entrance examinations: https://lmta.lt/en/english-lmta-welcomes-foreign-students/english-studies/.
 EU citizens may compete for the state funded study places, and successful candidates will be exempt from the tuition fee.

-Contemporary Chamber Ensemble studies are headed by composer and conductor Vykintas Baltakas.
-The emphasis is placed on building the repertoire of written contemporary music, understanding contemporary notation, and mastering the contemporary techniques.
+Contemporary Music (Chamber Ensemble) studies are headed by composer and conductor prof Vykintas Baltakas.
+The emphasis is placed on building the repertoire of written contemporary music, understanding contemporary notation, and mastering contemporary techniques.
 Repertoire studies include a stylistic and aesthetic overview of music written after 1950.
 Students in this specialisation will also have lectures on solo and ensemble improvisation.

-Improvised Music (free improvisation) studies are headed by multi-reeds improviser Liudas Mockūnas.
-Free improvisation course aims at the development of improvisational skills in solo and ensemble performance, providing knowledge in contemporary classical music (theoretically and practically), and development of students’ creativity.
+Improvised Music (free improvisation) studies are headed by multi-reeds improviser assoc. prof. Liudas Mockūnas.
+Free improvisation course aims at the development of improvisational skills in solo and ensemble performance, providing knowledge in contemporary classical music (theoretically and practically), and developing students’ creativity.
 Students will be free to develop their own projects and will be encouraged to experiment.
 Study forms include regular one-to-one classes, group work and integrated project-based activities, i.e. masterclasses led by world known improvisers and interdisciplinary workshops.

 Main Teaching Staff